CONNECT

 • Roll the rectangle into a nice cylinder shape.

-• Place the sheet lengthwise on a flat surface, so that the elastic edges are facing upwards.
+• Place the sheet lengthwise on a flat surface so the elastic edges face upwards.

-• Bring this corner over to the right side bottom corner and tuck it inside.
+• Bring this corner to the opposite corner (right corner) and tuck it inside.

 • Do this process one more time - tuck the two corners from the left into the two corners from the right.